ironplc/ironplc/README.md

-SoftPLCs enable embedded and other computers to operate as programmable logic controllers (PLCs) that execute all sorts of processes from home automation and factories to industrial process andd electrical power grid control.
+SoftPLCs enable embedded and other computers to operate as programmable logic controllers (PLCs) that execute all sorts of processes from home automation and factories machines to industrial process and electrical power grid control.
-PLC-based devices do this by implementing control algorithms that connect to sensors, transducers and actuators through analog/digital IO, industrial protocols such as I²C and Modbus, or even common internet protocol such as HTTP.
+PLC devices do this by implementing control algorithms that connect to sensors, transducers and actuators through analog/digital IO, industrial protocols such as I²C and Modbus, or even common internet protocol such as HTTP.

-IronPLC is now where near those capabilities yet.
+IronPLC is nowhere near those capabilities yet.

 ## Mission